Hamilton Ontario, Canada Travel Guide

 Cold temperatures, significant snow, shorter daylight hours, some closures.

 United States Citizens typically enter Canada with a valid U.S. Passport.
-Visa-Exempt Foreign Nationals (excluding U.S. Citizens) require an Electronic Travel Authorization (eTA) to fly to or transit through Canada.
+Visa-Exempt Foreign Nationals (excluding U.S. Citizens) require an Electronic Travel Authorization (eTA) to travel by air to or transit through Canada.
 This online application often takes minutes.
 Visa-Required Nationalities apply for a Temporary Resident Visa (TRV) through a Canadian visa office abroad.
 Begin this application well in advance.

 No general entry fees exist for Canada further than applicable visa or eTA application fees.
 Upon arrival, present documents to a Canada Border Services Agency (CBSA) officer.
-They will ask questions about your visit purpose and length of stay.
+They will ask questions about your purpose of travel and length of stay.

 Valid for the entire duration of your planned stay in Canada.